 Now perilous magic is afoot, and treachery lurks at every turn.
 To save all of the worlds, they'll first need to stay alive.

-Before I started this book, I knew that there was a lot of hype surrounding it.
+Before I started A Darker Shade of Magic, I knew that there was a lot of hype surrounding it.
 Everyone seems to love this book and the world that Schwab created.
 That’s probably why I went into this book with really high expectations.
 Sadly, I was let down.
 I blame the hype.

 So, overall, I didn’t hate this book, but I didn’t love it.
 So, 3 stars it is.